UPDATE: I’ve updated the recipe to include the 2 recommended brands of contact solution since some people couldn’t figure out what to buy!

 You may remember that last year I tried a toddler-friendly slime recipe that pretty much was a messy goeey disaster!
 With all the bad coverage slime has been getting in the news lately I love that Elmer’s has a whole page dedicated to worry-free slime here where you’ll find tips & tricks to create your own batch and of course recipes like this pretty Glitter Slime recipe!
+Although our Mud Slime recipe has been INSANELY popular!
 In fact they even sent us this great recipe and photos to go along with it for you!
 They’ll be sending me some samples to so I can create some new ideas for you guys but in the mean time here is a great slime “alternative” recipe that you can safely use for kids ages 3 and up!

 ELMER’S SLIME RECIPE AND INSTRUCTIONS: